• Skip to main content

 6. Replace flat with spare

-Remove the loosened nuts, firmly grip the flat tyre by the outer edges and slowly pull it toward you to take it off.
+Remove the loosened nuts, firmly grip the flat tyre by the outer edges and slowly pull it towards you to take it off.
 Line up your spare tyre with the car’s bolts or holes, lift it up then slide it onto the hub.
 Replace the nuts and tighten them but don’t over-tighten.

 7. Lower the car